 5/ Ask permission

-If you have a telephoto lens, it’s entirely possible to take great shots of stallholders and shoppers from a distance.
+If you have a telephoto lens, it’s entirely possible to take great images of stallholders and shoppers from a distance.
 But when you know you are likely to be noticed, it is always better (and much more polite) to ask people’s permission before taking their photo.
 If you don’t speak the language, a simple smile and gesture towards your camera is enough.

 If you’re a bit nervous about approaching people for a photo, markets are one of the best places to practise.
 The traders are used to talking to people, so they’re likely to be friendly.
 They don’t have anywhere else to be so you’re not wasting their time.
 If you’re nervous, you can pretend to look at the stuff they are selling, and slowly work up the courage.
 They’ll be there all day, so you’ve got plenty of time!